How to Prepare to Buy a House in One Year

 • Government Backed Loans:

 • FHA Loans: Short for Federal Housing Administration loans, these are perfect for first-time homebuyers or those with less-than-stellar credit.
-The FHA says, "No worries, we've got your back," allowing you to put down as little as 3.5%.
+The FHA allows you to put down as little as 3.5%.

 • VA Loans: If you've served our country, the Department of Veterans Affairs rewards you with this special mortgage.
 VA loans often require no down payment at all.